 As we get older how we interact with meal times, the food we are given, and the rules placed around eating transforms food into good vs bad.

-The rules placed on that food such as not leaving the table till your plate is clean, sweets becoming a 'special' treat, and bouncing from diet to diet can all effect our relationship with food and our body.
+The rules placed on that food such as not leaving the table till your plate is clean, sweets becoming a 'special' treat, and bouncing from diet to diet can all affect our relationship with food and our body.
 These rules may cause us to link specific emotions and cues to foods or rely on food as a coping mechanism.

 Outside experiences shape our relationship with food and may cause us to lose touch with our intuitive cues when it comes to hunger and food.